How SolCrys Works

 What happens when an engine changes its default model?

-We monitor provider announcements and model deprecations on an ongoing basis.
-When an engine changes its default consumer model, we update our tracking configuration to match within days and disclose the change in the platform changelog so customers can interpret any trend-line discontinuities.
+We monitor provider announcements and model deprecations on an ongoing basis, with internal alerting for default-model changes.
+When a configured model or surface changes materially, we update tracking as soon as the change is verified and disclose the change so customers can interpret any trend-line discontinuities.

 Can I verify a specific result myself?

 Yes.
-Every data point is traceable to the exact prompt, engine, region, and timestamp.
+Every data point is traceable to the exact prompt, engine, available model or surface signal, and timestamp.
 Open any tracked prompt, select a snapshot, and you can see the full response we captured.
-To verify, copy the prompt text, set your browser to the same region, and submit it on the engine yourself within a short time window.
-The response should match in substance.
+To verify, copy the prompt text and submit it on the engine yourself within a short time window.
+The response should match in substance, allowing for the engines' known non-determinism.

 Is consumer-surface capture allowed under the engines' Terms of Service?

-Our capture follows public-content access patterns each provider supports and does not require account login or personalization on consumer surfaces where that is the default user experience.
+Our capture follows access patterns each provider supports for the relevant surface and scope.
 We monitor provider terms and adjust our methods accordingly.
 For enterprise customers with strict compliance requirements, we can provide documentation of the access methods used per engine under NDA.

 How is this methodology different from 'AI visibility' tools that just ping public APIs?